Charter

 The Executive Committee shall consist of all of the Officers of the Section.

-The Committee to Nominate Fellows shall consist of three members.
-Each year the Committee shall identify members of the Section who would be suitable nominees for the honor of Fellow of the American Statistical Association (as described in the By-Laws of the Association) and shall encourage preparation and submission of the nominations for Fellow and similar awards.
+The Member Nomination and Recognition Committee shall consist of at least three members.
+The Committee shall identify members of the Section who would be suitable nominees for the honor of Fellow of the American Statistical Association (as described in the By-Laws of the Association) and for other statistics and data science education awards (e.g., the Waller Awards, the George Cobb Lifetime Achievement Award in Statistics Education, and the Mu Sigma Rho Statistics Education Award).
+For the individuals identified, the committee shall encourage preparation and submission of the nomination packets.

 Each Current Committee must submit an annual report to the Executive Committee.

 The life of a Current Committee may not exceed five years without a review of its need by the Executive Committee.
-Any committee that is to continue for more than one year must have a charge approved by the Executive Committee.
+Any committee that is to continue for more than one year must have a charge approved by a majority vote of the Executive Committee.

 Current Committees established in accordance with this article may be dissolved at any time by a majority vote of the Executive Committee.